owensnyder/ST558-Project-1/st558-Project1-rmd.md

 # Exploratory Data Analysis

-Modeling stock and crypto currency performance can be a challenging task as there are many different measures we can assess.
-You may want to analyze one stock or a portfolio of stocks and you may want to look at how risky these positions are.
+Modeling stock and cryptocurrency performance can be a challenging task as there are many different measures we can assess.
+You may want to analyze one stock or a portfolio of stocks, and you may want to look at how risky these positions are.

-In this Exploratory Data Analysis, I will pull data from the S&P 500, the Vanguard 500 Index Fund as my two traditional stock market exchange-traded funds.
+In this Exploratory Data Analysis, I will pull data from the S&P 500 and the Vanguard 500 Index Fund as my two traditional stock market exchange-traded funds.
 I will also pull data from Bitcoin and Ethereum from the same date window as my traditional stocks. **The range of data that I will be analyzing is June 15, 2021 to June 15, 2022.**

-The big question will be: How do these stocks and crypto currencies compare against each other?
-In the past year, the stock market has been extremely volatile and the talk and usage of crypto currencies has skyrocketed.
+The big question will be: How do these stocks and cryptocurrencies compare against each other?
+In the past year, the stock market has been extremely volatile and the conversation and usage of cryptocurrencies has skyrocketed.
 I will be analyzing the S&P 500 against the Vanguard 500 based on different market variables.
 I well then do the same analysis on Bitcoin and Ethereum to see how well they perform against each other.
-I will be looking at variables such as the “Number of Transactions” in a given day for a specific position and the Open and Close Price on a given day in my time window.
+I will be looking at variables such as the Number of Transactions in a given day for a specific position and the Open and Close Price on a given day in my time window.

-I will also be creating a very important new variable that is used throughout finance, that being “Log Returns”.
+I will also be creating a very important new variable that is used throughout finance, that being Log Returns.
 Log returns are extremely important in financial analysis because it gives us the ability to assume a Normal distribution.
 This assumption becomes extremely powerful when risk analytics are performed (Value at Risk, Expected Shortfall).
-However, in the scope of this project, Log Returns will still be useful as it will give use the opportunity to visualize and quantify returns in a more consistent manner.
+However, in the scope of this project, Log Returns will still be useful as it will give us the opportunity to visualize and quantify returns in a more consistent manner.

-Another important variable I will be creating is that of a “Quarters” variable.
-Quarterly performances in finance are referenced often throughout a fiscal year and they will give us a better understanding on which quarters have been performing best or worse.
+Another important variable I will be creating is that of a Quarters variable.
+Quarterly performances in finance are referenced often throughout a fiscal year and they will give us a better understanding on which quarters have been performing better or worse.
 By doing this, we will be able to know what was the best time to have invested into a stock or crypto based on quarterly Close Prices.
-Along with the “Quarters” variable, another variable will be created to achieve a more categorically pleasing way to look at quarter performance.
-I will be creating a variable, “TransCategory” to categorize how many transactions were made throughot the given time period.
+Along with the Quarters variable, another variable will be created to achieve a more categorically pleasing way to look at quarter performance.
+I will be creating a variable, “TransCategory” to categorize how many transactions were made throughout the given time period.

-NOTE: It is important to recognize the major market differences between the traditional stock market and crypto currencies.
-Crypto currency is a 24/7 market whereas the stock market excludes weekends and holidays.
+NOTE: It is important to recognize the major market differences between the traditional stock market and cryptocurrencies.
+Crypto is a 24/7 market whereas the stock market excludes weekends and holidays.

 NOTE: Other variables will be created below but will not be analyzed directly.
 Specifically, they will be part of the data wrangling process